MABeeskow/PySILLS/README.md

 dataset, for example a spike elimination.

 2. Select a default standard reference material (SRM) for the standard files and isotopes below the header "Standard Reference Material (SRM)".
-It is also necessary to define an internal standard for the standard files.
-3. Define the concentration of the internal standard within the mineral.
-For this purpose, it is possible to calculate the concentration value based on the amount of a specific oxide, for example 100 % of SiO2, on the amount of an element or by importing a csv-file that contains those information.
+3. Define the concentration of the internal standard.
+For this purpose, it is possible to calculate the concentration value based on the amount of a specific oxide, for example 100 % of SiO2, on the amount of an element, by importing a csv-file containing the needed information or by defining the internal standard and its concentration manually.
 4. Click on "Run" behind "Auto-Detection" below "Default Time Window (Background)" and "Default Time Window (Matrix)" in order to get automatically detected calculation intervals for the background and matrix signal.
+If you are very sure when the laser started and ended, you can also define manually the time limits of the calculation windows.
 5. Click on "Apply to all" for the standard and sample files in order to apply a spike elimination on all files.

-In theory, all mandatory settings were defined now but it is of course possible to change some parameters now if this is needed.
+In theory, all mandatory settings were defined now, but it is of course possible to change some parameters if this is necessary.
 We also recommend to check if the automatically set calculation intervals for the background and matrix signal were set correctly.

 #### Project results
 After all settings were defined, it is now finally possible to calculate the results of this mineral analysis project.